 Attribute Description Policy type Determines the types of clients that can be backed up with the policy.
 For SQL Server databases, select the policy type MS-SQL-Server.
 Limit jobs per policy Sets the maximum number of instances that NetBackup can back up concurrently with this policy.
 Compress Enables the compression of backups by NetBackup.
 If you enable NetBackup compression, do not enable SQL Server compression.
-For more information on advantages and disadvantages of compression, see the NetBackup Administrator's Guide, Volume I. Keyword phrase Although you can create a keyword phrase for MS-SQL-Server policies, NetBackup for SQL

-Server does not record this information with the backup image.
+For more information on advantages and disadvantages of compression, see the NetBackup Administrator's Guide, Volume I. Keyword phrase Although you can create a keyword phrase for MS-SQL-Server policies, NetBackup for SQL Server does not record this information with the backup image.
+Snapshot Client and Replication Director This group contains the options that enable backups with Snapshot Client and Replication Director.
 See "About NetBackup Snapshot Client for SQL Server" on page 113.
+See "Configuring a VMware policy to protect SQL Server using Replication Director to manage snapshot replication" on page 109.

-Table 4-2 Policy attribute descriptions for NetBackup for SQL Server policies snapshot replication" on page 109.
+Table 4-2 Policy attribute descriptions for NetBackup for SQL Server policies